Out Spelling Rules!

 The most common way to form a plural noun is to add 's'.

 - flower .............flowers

 - apple ..............apples

-"if the word ends in ch, sh, ss or x, add es "
+When the noun ends in ch, sh, ss or x, we add 'es'.

 - church ............churches

 - dress ..............dresses

 * exception: If there is a vowel just before the y, we just add 's'.

 - relay ......relays